brentlaster/powerpoint-teleprompter/README.md

 **Phone can't connect to remote**
 Check that your phone and computer are on the same Wi-Fi network.
 On macOS, ensure the firewall allows Python to accept incoming connections (System Settings > Network > Firewall).
 Verify the IP address printed in the terminal matches your computer's actual LAN IP (`ifconfig | grep "inet "` on the en0 interface).

+**Phone can't connect on hotel/conference WiFi**
+Many hotel and conference networks use client isolation, which prevents devices on the same WiFi from communicating with each other.
+The easiest workaround is to use your **phone as a mobile hotspot**: enable the hotspot on your phone, connect your Mac to it, then open the remote URL on the phone's browser.
+Both devices share the phone's network, so the connection works.
+Alternatively, use **Mac Internet Sharing** (System Settings > General > Sharing > Internet Sharing) to create a local WiFi hotspot from your Mac that the phone can join.

 **Slide control buttons on phone don't work** macOS needs permission for Python to control PowerPoint.
 Go to System Settings > Privacy & Security > Automation and allow Python (or Terminal) to control Microsoft PowerPoint.